-The program utilizes Title III funds to supplement state language instruction educational programs to assist English learners' achievement goals.
-We aim to increase English proficiency and core academic content knowledge of English learner students.
+The program utilizes Title III funds to support state language instruction educational programs to assist English learners' achievement goals.
+We aim to increase English learner students' English proficiency and core academic content knowledge.
 School staff participates in professional learning that integrates English Language Development strategies across the curriculum.
 Teachers on special assignments and principals participate in the FCSS English Learner Network meetings throughout the school year, where accountability systems and essential practices are shared with the school community and implemented at the sites.
-School staff will also continue participating in other professional development opportunities designed to provide equitable access to instruction for English Learner students.
+Professional development will be provided to teachers in the area of English Language Development.
+The first opportunity will be to provide professional development on the English Language Proficiency Assessment California (ELPAC).
+This training is required annually to ensure the appropriate use of the assessment and valid data for decision-making when considering the reclassification of English Learners.
+This training will also include continued professional development in accordance with California English Language Development (ELD) Standards.